- Assumption of Risk

 - Individuals or groups making back-to-back drop-in reservations will be asked to leave the room and will lose the drop-in reservation privilege.

 - Groups wishing to hold organized practices for more than one hour on a given day must adhere to the Campus Recreation space rental procedures and must be approved in advance by Campus Recreation.
-All Registered Student Organization (RSO) space requests must be approved by the RSO office before Campus Recreation approving and assigning any university space.
+All Registered Student Organization (RSO) space requests must be approved by the RSO office before Campus Recreation approves and assigns any university space.

 - Any individual or group found using a multipurpose room on a recurring basis without following the procedures will be asked to leave the room.